vtrimble/ECE_382_Lab_Ex/CompEx1/readme.md

 Here is where you would answer any lab questions given in the lab writeup.

 ### Observations and Conclusions
 During this whole assignment, what did you learn?
 What did you notice that was noteworthy?
 This should be a paragraph starting with the purpose, whether or not you achieved that purpose, what you learned, and how you can use this for future labs.
+If you learned other lessons unintentionally, include them as well.

 ### Documentation
 – always include this.
 Any help received on any portion of the assignment, even from an instructor or the internet should be specifically mentioned.